2018–19 UC Riverside Highlanders men's basketball team

 The 2018–19 UC Riverside Highlanders men's basketball team represented the University of California, Riverside in the 2018–19 NCAA Division I men's basketball season.
 The Highlanders, led by first-year head coach David Patrick, competed at the SRC Arena.
 UC Riverside was a member of the Big West Conference, and participated in their 18th consecutive season in that league.

+The Highlanders finished the season 10–23 overall, 4–12 in Big West play, finishing in 8th place.
+In the Big West tournament, they were defeated by UC Irvine in the quarterfinals.

 Before the season

-The Highlanders finished 9–22 overall, and 4–12 in the conference.
-In the postseason, UC Riverside lost to UC Davis in the quarterfinals of 2018 Big West Conference men's basketball tournament in Anaheim, California.
+The Highlanders finished the 2017–18 season 9–22 overall, and 4–12 in the Big West Conference.
+In the postseason, they lost to UC Davis in the quarterfinals of 2018 Big West Conference men's basketball tournament.